andrewharvey/abs2pgsql/2011-census/README.md

 was to produce an object-relational schema rather than the flat schema of the source csv files.

-In must be noted that this won't load the raw census data, that data isn't released.
+It must be noted that this won't load the raw census data, that data isn't released.
 It will only load the summary data which the ABS produces in the form of "Community Profiles".